Manta-Network/docs/docs/guides/Bridge.md

 4. What are the currently supported parachains?

-   Dolphin Testnet supports testnet Kusama, testnet Karura, and testnet Moonriver.
-All of these testnets are managed by Manta.
+   Calamari supports Kusama, Karura and Moonriver.

 5. What are substrate and EVM accounts?

-   A substrate account is the account type used by most Polkadot ecosystem blockchains, such as Dolphin, Kusama, and Polkadot.
+   A substrate account is the account type used by most Polkadot ecosystem blockchains, such as Calamari, Kusama, and Polkadot.

    An EVM account is the account type used by Ethereum and similar chains.
 Moonbeam and Moonriver use EVM accounts.

 6. Is my asset private immediately after bridging?

-   No, when you bridge asset from another parachain (e.g. Kusama) to Dolphin, your assets do not immediately become private.
-However, you can easily privatize public assets through [the zkTransact Page](https://app.manta.network/dolphin/transact)
+   No, when you bridge asset from another parachain (e.g. Kusama) to Manta or Calamari, your assets do not immediately become private.
+However, you can easily privatize public assets through [the zkTransact Page](https://app.manta.network/calamari/transact)

-7. How long will the testnet run?

-    The testnet will run forever 👾